Miroslav312/RedsPO/README.md

 ## App Structure

-The projects implements a basic [N-Layer Architecture](https://stackify.com/n-tier-architecture).
+The application implements a basic [N-Layer Architecture](https://stackify.com/n-tier-architecture).
 There are Business, Data and Interface Projects in the Solution.

 ![Structure](https://raw.githubusercontent.com/zyppyvids/RedsPO/master/Documentation/Images/AppStructure.jpg)